2 Be Loved (Am I Ready)

 "2 Be Loved (Am I Ready)" is a song by American singer and rapper Lizzo, from her fourth studio album Special (2022).
 It was released to Italian radio on July 18, 2022, as the album's second single, while in the United States, it impacted hot adult contemporary radio on August 1, 2022, as well as rhythmic contemporary radio and contemporary hit radio the following day.
-"2 Be Loved (Am I Ready) is a "new wave-ish" pop song, inspired by 70's disco and 80's synth-pop, and has been compared to works by The Pointer Sisters and Hall & Oates.
+"2 Be Loved (Am I Ready) is a "new wave-ish" pop song, inspired by 70's disco and 80's synth-pop, and has been compared to works by the Pointer Sisters and Hall & Oates.
+Commercially, the song reached the top twenty in Australia, Croatia, Iceland, Ireland, the Netherlands, San Marino, the United Kingdom, and Wallonia.

-Chart performance

-Commercially, the song has so far peaked at number 11 in Australia, 25 in Canada, 76 in France, 16 in the UK, and 55 in the US.

 Live performances

 Lizzo performed the song for the first time on Today on July 15, 2022.
 She performed the song in a medley with previous single "About Damn Time" at the 2022 MTV Video Music Awards.
+She performed a medley with "Special", "2 Be Loved", and "About Damn Time" at the Brit Awards 2023.

 Music video

-To promote "2 Be Loved", a music video for the song premiered on August 15, 2022, serving as a continuation of the "Truth Hurts" music video, which was released in 2017.
+To promote "2 Be Loved", a music video for the song premiered on August 15, 2022, and was co-directed by Lizzo, along with Christian Breslauer, who also directed her video for "About Damn Time".
+According to Tomás Mier of Rolling Stone, the video "opens with Lizzo walking down the aisle, recreating the scene from her “Truth Hurts” visual before she second-guesses the idea of marrying herself.
+The singer then ditches the ceremony altogether, to the surprise of the attendees.
+Lizzo drives away in a red car before pulling to the side of the road and seeing a beautiful man in a motorcycle.
+The two hug and share a sweet moment before Lizzo leans for a kiss — but it turns out the guy was an illusion all along, and she was just making out with a tree.
+After her would-be bridesmaids film the silly moment of her kissing a tree, the video transitions to Lizzo celebrating her freedom and singlehood in a silver outfit, showing off her best twerk moves alongside her besties".